Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32S3/XIAO-ESP32S3-FreeRTOS.md

         configMINIMAL_STACK_SIZE, /* Stack size in words, or bytes. */
-        NULL,                     /* Parameter passed into the task. */ tskIDLE_PRIORITY,         /* Priority at which the task is created. */ &task1                    /* Used to pass out the created task's handle. */ );
+        NULL,                     /* Parameter passed into the task. */ tskIDLE_PRIORITY,         /* Priority at which the task is created. */ &task                     /* Used to pass out the created task's handle. */ );
 ```